shuklam0/mohitshuklamfe.github.io/README.md

 A comparison on daily returns of SP500 & Nifty500 (Total Return in USD).

 ### 2. UCLA MFE Projects
-A list of all projects / assignments done during the UCLA MFE Program
+A list of all projects / assignments done during the UCLA MFE Program.
+A detailed list will be published soon.